MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/installing-the-sample-device-and-driver-on-your-sharks-cove-board.md

 ---
 title: Install the Sample Device and Driver on Your Sharks Cove Board
-description: Follow these steps to install the sample driver and attach an ADXL345 accelerometer to the J1C1 header on your Sharks Cove board. ms.date: 01/11/2024
+description: Follow these steps to install the sample driver and attach an ADXL345 accelerometer to the J1C1 header on your Sharks Cove board. ms.date: 06/28/2024
 ---

-# Install the sample device and driver on your Sharks Cove board
+# Install the sample device and driver on your development board

 Follow these steps to install the sample driver and attach an ADXL345 accelerometer to the J1C1 header on your Sharks Cove board.

 > [!WARNING]
 > The Sharks Cove hardware development board is no longer supported.
 For a list of currently supported boards, see [SoCs and custom boards](/windows/iot-core/learn-about-hardware/socsandcustomboards).

-## Install Windows on the Sharks Cove board
+## Install Windows on the development board

-For information about how to get a Sharks Cove board and how to install Windows on the board, see [Sharks Cove hardware development board](../gettingstarted/sharks-cove-hardware-development-board.md) and SharksCove.org.
+For one example of how to install Windows on a dev board, see [Sharks Cove hardware development board](/previous-versions/windows/hardware/devtest/devboards/sharks-cove-hardware-development-board).

+Note that the process will be different for other development boards.

 ## Modify the ADXL345 to work with the Sharks Cove